-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Does this financial product have a sustainable investment objective? ●● □ Yes •0 √ No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments follow good governance practices.
-The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
-That Regulation does not include a list of socially in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy sustainable economic activities.
-Sustainable investments with an It will make a minimum of sustainable investments with a social objective: $\checkmark$ with a social objective It promotes E/S characteristics, but will not make any sustainable nvironmental objective ight be aligned with the axonomy or not. % investments
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Does this financial product have a sustainable investment objective? ●● □ Yes ●○ ✓ No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments follow good governance practices.
+The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EUT. classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not include a list of posially. in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+It will make a minimum of sustainable investments with a social objective: with a social objective It promotes E/S characteristics, but will not make any sustainable investments